edanalytics/earthmover/README.md

   - Column-based formats: `.parquet`, `.feather`, `.orc` &mdash; these require the [`pyarrow` library](https://arrow.apache.org/docs/python/index.html), which can be installed with `pip install pyarrow` or similar
   - Structured formats:
     - `.json`: Optionally specify a `object_type` (`frame` or `series`) and `orientation` (see [these docs](https://pandas.pydata.org/docs/reference/api/pandas.read_json.html)) to interpret different JSON structures.
+    - `.jsonl` or `.ndjson`: reads files with a flat JSON structure per line.
     - `.xml`: Optionally specify an `xpath` to [select a set of nodes](https://pandas.pydata.org/docs/reference/api/pandas.read_xml.html) deeper in the XML.
     - `.html`: Optionally specify a regex to `match` for [selecting one of many tables](https://pandas.pydata.org/docs/reference/api/pandas.read_html.html) in the HTML.
 This can be used to extract tables from a live web page.
   - Excel formats: `.xls`, `.xlsx`, `.xlsm`, `.xlsb`, `.odf`, `.ods` and `.odt` &mdash; optionally specify the `sheet` name (as a string) or index (as an integer) to load.